ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    </tr>
    <tr>
    <td><strong>Fence</strong></td>
-   <td>Fence is disabled when switch is in low position, enabled when it high position.
+   <td>Fence is disabled when the switch is in a low position, enabled when in a high position.

 .. raw:: html